davidgasquez/handbook/Social Media Issues.md

    2. Your digital reputation may affect your opportunities.
    3. People start changing their behavior to get better scores.
    4. As your weaknesses are mapped, you become increasingly transparent.
+- We must [view individual attention as a societal good](https://medium.com/@pwang/reframing-the-social-media-problem-as-an-attention-crisis-52253dbfe627); and we should see society-wide "joint attention" as, in fact, a Commons, like fresh air or clean water.
+But unlike air or water, synchronous attention is a manufactured scarcity.
 - Most of our [[news]] feeds are insular networks made up of people who get their info from the same filter bubble we do.
 - [Social media makes more sense when you view it as a place people go to perform rather than a place to communicate](https://collabfund.com/blog/thoughts/).
 - Social media provides an unfortunate filter: it dumbs down complex information.
 [Ideas don't pass perfectly from one person to another.
 Like a game of Telephone, the message gets mutated with each re-telling so, over time, ideas "evolve" to be more catchy, copy-able, contagious.](https://ncase.me/crowds/) The fittest ideas doesn't need to be true.